SWM-IT/m-login-flutter/README.md

 Similar to the [Profile]: The user can also be sent directly to a portal page to edit her payment data.
 For that, call `openPaymentMethodsOverviewPage`

+#### Photo Upload

+The user can upload a portrait photo which can be used for services like annual passes.
+For that, call `openPhotoUpload`

+#### Student Status Verification

+The user can verify her student status, to get discounts on certain services, e.g. public transport.
+For that, call `openStudentStatus`

+#### Verifications

+The user can view and modify her verifications (driver's license, student status, portrait photo).
+By passing a `MLoginVerificationType`, the user can open the page at a specific verification.
+If the parameter is not provided, the user will start at the top of the verifications page.
+For that, call `openVerifications`

 #### Recover from checkout error

 In case a payment "checkout" fails, i.e. the transaction can not be completed, the M-Login servers